oroinc/documentation/user_guide/accounts.rst

 - Choose :ref:`bulk action <user-guide-ui-components-grid-bulk-action>` *Merge Accounts*.

-*For the sake of example, we are merging tree accounts "Acuserv", "Big Bear Stores" and "Case Bonita"*
+*For the sake of example, we are merging three accounts "Acuserv", "Big Bear Stores" and "Casa Bonita"*

 .. image:: ./img/accounts/accounts_merge_01.png